 If caught in the open during a strike and the hair on your head or neck begins to stand on end (yes, this really happens) go inside the nearest building.
 If no shelter is available, crouch down immediately in the lowest possible spot and roll up in a ball with feet on the ground.
 (DO NOT LIE DOWN.)

 A Lightning Primer (that's an introduction, not a lightning maker) can be found at this NASA site.
 It is a good introduction to the subject, written by one of their senior scientists.
-I was going to give a lot more information on the background theory of lightning, but this site covers it so well, i made it my first link.
+I was going to give a lot more information on the background theory of lightning, but this site covers it so well, I made it my first link.
+It's split into pages, with links at the bottom of each page.

-Lightning and Atmospheric Electricity is the home page to the above site, giving access to a bit more information.
+Lightning Research is the home page to the above site, giving access to a bit more information.
 It is an excellent educational site on this exciting topic.

 How Stuff Works - Lightning is this well-known site's set of pages on how lightning works.

-Lightning by Stormguy is part of a larger site on several aspects of severe weather.
+The original Lightning by Stormguy site has been taken over for other purposes.
+But some images are available here.
 The images here are pretty impressive, and there are lots of them.
 Stormguy (Dave Crowley) is a professional photographer, and sells mounted prints of these images, which could make a great present to a friend who shares an interest in weather and lightning.
 He also has a tornado and cloud section as well, the cloud pages having been recommended on my general weather page.

 Strike One is yet another Aussie site dedicated to lightning photography and storm chasing (I should get their tourist board to sponsor me at this rate!).